timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 ## Consistent Content

-A naive implementation of the Rsync Repository might change the repository content while RPs transfer files.
+A naive implementation of the Rsync Server might change the repository content while RPs transfer files.
 Even when the repository is consistent from the repository server's point of view, clients may read an inconsistent set of files.
 Clients may get a combination of newer and older files.
 This "phantom